RitvikMandyam/namp-music-player/README.md

-# yamp-music-player
+# namp-music-player
-It's a music player.
-What did you expect, cookies?
-Seriously.
+It's not another music player, it just happens to play music!